 I also downloaded and tested out the IPVanish Android app for this review.

 IPVanish is also a good choice if you want to use a VPN on a router.
 This will secure (encrypt) your entire home network and all devices that connect to your router.
-Even better, it will only count as only one device when you use IPVanish on your router.
+Furthermore, it will only count as only one device when you use IPVanish on your router.
 But because IPVanish gives you 10 simultaneous connections, this probably is not an issue.

 A VPN router is a smart idea simply because most internet providers are now monitoring and recording your online activities.
 This is official policy in the United States, the UK, and now also Australia (see the best VPN services for Australia).